-If you plan to use the home primarily for the income it will provide, you will likely need an investment property loan, not a residential mortgage, that type of loan is usually more expensive.
-Still, a second home can be a valuable asset, and if natural real estate appreciation works in your favor, owning a vacation property can certainly help you build up your personal wealth.
-Lenders base prices on risk and generally feel that borrowers are more likely to fail to repay a vacation home loan than a mortgage on their primary residence.
-Now let's go over what the process of buying a vacation home looks like and what you should expect.
+If you plan to use the home primarily for the income it will provide, you will likely need an investment property loan, not a residential mortgage.
+Investment property loans are usually more expensive than residential mortgages, but owning a vacation property can still be a valuable asset and help you build up your personal wealth.
+If natural real estate appreciation works in your favor, owning a vacation property can certainly help you build up your personal wealth.
+However, regular maintenance and repair costs often surprise new homeowners, so it's important to factor these costs into your budget.

 If you can save enough, a cash purchase is the easiest method to pay for a vacation home.
 But if renting leads to increased costs, then borrowing may be the best option.
 Finally, if you are looking for a true home away from home, where you set the rules and everything is always the way you like it, then buying a vacation property is probably the best option.